tazama-lf/docs/Product/Archive/Architecture/Security.md

 #### Container Security

 Container Security for Kubernetes is implemented using Container Runtime Class (CRC).
-Tazama platform only recommends CRC for Enterprise-grade setup because implementing CRC sacrifices performance to achieve this extra level of security.
-There are enough security measures across different layers of the Tazama platform that CRC is only a recommendation.
+Tazama system only recommends CRC for Enterprise-grade setup because implementing CRC sacrifices performance to achieve this extra level of security.
+There are enough security measures across different layers of the Tazama system that CRC is only a recommendation.

 #### Code Security

-Code Security in Tazama platform is implemented using the following:
+Code Security in Tazama system is implemented using the following:

 - mTLS [https://lextego.atlassian.net/wiki/spaces/ACTIO/pages/475332625/Security#Linkerd-Service-Mesh](https://lextego.atlassian.net/wiki/spaces/ACTIO/pages/475332625/Security#Linkerd-Service-Mesh)